Backend data forwarding

 }

-Note: it is possible to rather adopt a radical and global approach.
-For example, by using a plugin on the controllers execute() method and call zermatt_variable() from there.
+For example, by using a plugin on the controllers execute() method and call variable() from there.

-zermatt_variable() can be used anywhere in your PHP and phtml files.
+variable() can be used anywhere in your PHP and phtml files.

 The AlpineJS component: